joez2450/sep11-freedom-project/tool/learning-log.md

 Note: The "happy" inside the parenthesis is a keytag that allows the obstacle to make the sprite shake once it collides.
 If a obstacle doesn't contain the tag, then there will be no shake effect.

-Next Step: Continue to explore the intro document and learn new components
+Next Steps: Continue to explore the intro document and learn new components